Updated Jan 2022

 In the offline world, it’s highly unlikely after meeting a new prospect or client that you’d spontaneously start sharing quotes with them.
 If you did, they might wonder about your sanity never mind your professionalism.
 Yet, that same code of behaviour is often not translating into the online world.

-Let me ask, what would make you think the rules of business behaviour are different online?
+Here’s a question for you.
+What makes you think the rules of business behaviour are different online?

 LinkedIn: The Platform for Professionals (Apparently!)

-The power of LinkedIn is its ability to allow you connect directly with decision makers, people of influence, people you were probably unable to reach using traditional cold-calling methods.
-So, if you’ve managed to make a good first impression and you’re growing valuable relevant connections, why would you blow it by posting quotes more suited to your Facebook profile?
+While LinkedIn has rolled out features that are very Facebook in style most of us still consider it the platform for professionals who want to do business.
+The big power of LinkedIn was always the ability to connect directly with decision makers and people of influence that you were unlikely to reach using traditional methods.
+So, if you’ve managed to make a good first impression and you’re growing valuable relevant connections, why would you blow it all by posting content best suited to your Facebook friends?